 3] Update the network adapter driver

-In most cases, the problem may arise due to an outdated or incompatible network adapter driver.
+In most cases, the problem arises from an outdated or incompatible network adapter driver.
 In many cases, drivers designed for older versions of Windows will work just fine in newer versions.
-However, depending on the type of device, many hardware devices need a new driver to function properly on Microsoft’s latest operating system.
+However, depending on the type of device, some hardware devices may require a new driver to function properly on Microsoft’s latest operating system.

-If you recently upgraded to Windows 10, it’s possible that the current driver was designed for a previous version of Windows.
-Just check to see if an updated version of the same driver is available.
+If you recently upgraded to Windows 11, it’s possible that the current driver was designed for a previous version of Windows.
+Just check whether an updated version of the same driver is available.

 For this, in the search box on the taskbar, type Device Manager, and then select Device Manager from the results list.
 Then, under Device Manager, select Network adapters > the network adapter name.

 Now, press and hold (or right-click) the network adapter, and then select Update Driver Software > Search automatically for updated driver software.
-Follow the steps on screen, then select Close.
+Follow the on-screen steps, then select Close.

 Once you have installed an updated driver, select the Start button > Power > Restart if you’re asked to restart, and see if this fixes your problem.

 When Windows fails to find a new driver for your network adapter, visit the PC manufacturer’s website and download the latest network adapter driver.
-If your PC can’t connect to the Internet, try downloading the driver on a different PC and save it to a USB flash drive, so you can manually install it on your PC.
+If your PC can’t connect to the Internet, try downloading the driver on another PC and saving it to a USB flash drive, so you can manually install it on your PC.
 Important information you should look for any driver while downloading,

 - PC manufacturer